 The following morning, up bright and early, we headed to the initially intended destination, Tollymore Forest Park.
 Parking up, we made our down towards the river Shimna, which runs through the forest.
 Sitting out on the river with the dogs as they played in the water.

 We then opted for the Arboretum walk, which is relatively short.

 Alan & Daisy

-Short video about cork harvesting
+A short video about cork harvesting

-Finally it was back to the car for the trip home, with many coffee and water breaks.
+Finally, it was back to the car for the trip home, with many coffee and water breaks.
 Till next weekend that is 🙂